Avignon, Vaucluse tourism & sightseeing

-There is much more to Avignon than these famous sites, and during a visit you will see a wealth of beautiful buildings, historical churches, a fine collection of museums, an extensive pedestrianised shopping center, and lots of cafes and bars.
-The possible downside is that Avignon does inevitably become a bit hot and crowded in the summer.
+There is much more to Avignon than famous sites, and during a visit you will see a wealth of beautiful buildings, historical churches, a fine collection of museums, several gardens, an extensive pedestrianised historic center, and lots of cafes and bars.

-The centre of the town for 500 years, this open square / broad boulevard has the town hall dominating one side, with the 19th centre theatre next door.
-Although the town hall is 19th century, it incorporates the original clock-tower in its construction.
+The centre of the town for 500 years, this open square has the town hall dominating one side, with the 19th century theatre next door.
+Although the town hall was built in the 19th century, it incorporates the original clock-tower in its construction.

 Palace of the Popes (Palais des Papes)

 One of the most important gothic buildings in Europe, the Palais des Papes is also one of the most impressive buildings in Europe.
-It's size and grandeur can't be seen from a photo, but it is very large and dominates the square in front of the palace - which allows a clear view of the whole building.
+The size and grandeur of the palace can't be seen from a photo, but it is very large and dominates the square in front of the palace - which allows a clear view of the whole building.

 Pont d'Avignon (Pont St Benezet)

-Not far from the Pope's Palace lies the famous Pont d'Avignon.
+Not far from the Pope's Palace is the famous Pont d'Avignon, well known around the world because of the nursery rhyme about the bridge.
 Constructed in the 12th century, only 4 of the 22 original sections of this bridge now remain - the bridge was frequently damaged by the Rhone flooding and by war, and repairs were often made until the 17th century at which time efforts to maintain the bridge were finally abandoned.

 See article about the Pont d'Avignon

 Rocher des Doms Gardens